top of page

-Since its inception in 2007, the Nido Adoptivo supplemental nest box program at the Laney Rickman Reserve has played a vital role in the recovery of the critically endangered Blue-throated Macaw.
-To date, 145 chicks have successfully fledged from these nest boxes, a testament to the program’s impact on this rare species’ survival.
+Since its launch in 2006, the Nido Adoptivo™ supplemental nest box program at the Laney Rickman Blue-throated Macaw Reserve in Bolivia has played a vital role in the recovery of this critically endangered species.
+To date, 164 Blue-throated Macaw chicks have successfully fledged from these nest boxes, helping grow the wild population from fewer than 100 birds two decades ago to an estimated 600–700 today—a remarkable conservation success story made possible by supporters like you.

 With a $300 donation, you can sponsor a nest box for an entire year, directly supporting: